danhphan/git-tutorial/2-working.md

 $ git checkout 18b68bcab248b571e4c4264c43b013c1cedbd7d5
 Note: switching to '18b68bcab248b571e4c4264c43b013c1cedbd7d5'.

-You are in 'detached HEAD' state.
+You are in a 'detached HEAD' state.
 You can look around, make experimental changes and commit them, and you can discard any commits you make in this state without impacting any branches by switching back to a branch.